The Norwegian Fuel Cell and Hydrogen Systems Laboratory (N-FCH)

 - Fuel cell power systems for ships, locomotives, and heavy duty vehicles

 The N-FCH Systems Laboratory can here be used to emulate duty cycles (e.g. motors) and test corresponding performance of fuel cells, batteries, and hybrid fuel cell / battery system configurations.
-(MoZEES RA3 research topic)
+(MoZEES RA3 and H2 Maritime research topics)

 - Water electrolysis for renewable energy based power systems